 PROTECTING CRITICAL HABITAT

-For endangered species’ survival, critical habitat is literally critical.
+For endangered species, critical habitat is the key to survival.
 In fact, a study by the Center found that plants and animals with this federally protected habitat are more than twice as likely to be moving toward recovery than species without it.

 One of the Endangered Species Act’s greatest components, designation of critical habitat is required for all domestic species listed under the Act.
 Strictly defined, this habitat includes specific areas within a species’ current range that have “physical or biological features essential to the conservation of the species,” as well as areas outside the species’ current range upon a determination “that such areas are essential for the conservation of the species.”
 In other words, critical habitat must include all areas deemed important to a species’ survival or recovery, whether the species currently resides in those areas, historically resided in those areas, uses those areas for movement, or needs them for any other reason.